ma4096/explore3d/README.md

 ## What is the scope of the project?
 Allow easy access to 3D-models in a webbrowser, to be used in lectures.
 For example, students can be provided a QR-Code/link to a specific model and explore it whilst the lecturer explains technical details.
 Models can easily be added using the .glb-format.
-An example is currently online at [my GitHub-Pages](https://ma4096.github.io).

 ## What technology is being used?
 The project is based on the open-source project [<model-viewer>](https://modelviewer.dev/) and [node.js](nodejs.org). node.js handles the backend, whilst <model-viewer> does the heavy lifting of the 3D-object client-side.